KubaJerz/VLab_AI_ML_Training/summer25-workshop/Day-Extra-hands-on-raw-data/augmented_breast_cancer_dataset/README.txt

 :Number of Attributes: 30 numeric, predictive attributes and the class

 :Attribute Information:
+    - Patinet Identifiation Number (NOT real randomly generated for the dataset)
     - radius (mean of distances from center to points on the perimeter)
     - texture (standard deviation of gray-scale values)
     - perimeter